For those who are uncertain where to begin studying music theory, diatonic scales are an ideal starting spot.

-A diatonic scale would be C, D, E, F, G, A and B, or, all the white keys on a piano going from one C note to the next.
+A diatonic scale in C major would be C, D, E, F, G, A and B, or, all the white keys on a piano going from one C note to the next.

 Here is another example, tabbed in the key of G:

-Any corresponding transposition of succeeding natural notes would also be considered a diatonic scale.
+Any corresponding transposition of succeeding seven pitches (notes) would also be considered a diatonic scale.